 Event Risk Calculator

 HealthEstimate the chance at least one attendee at an event is currently infectious, based on local case rate and event size.
-An educational probability model, not medical advice.
+An educational model.

 Chance At Least One Attendee Is Infectious